mfonsen/parsestatements/README.md

 parsestatements
 ===============

-For parsing Finnish Osuuspankki (CSV, transactions only) and S-Pankki (PDF) statements to JSON.
-This is a tool that works for me, no much effort has been done beyond that goal.
+For parsing Finnish Osuuspankki (CSV, transactions only) and S-Pankki (PDF) statements to JSON and CSV.

-Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON-muotoon.
-Tämä toimii minulle eikä muita tavoitteita ole ollut.
+Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON ja CSV-muotoon.

 If you find this useful or have any thoughts, please contact me: http://iki.fi/mf